These Foam Rollers Will Turn You Into Your Own Masseuse

 But foam rolling definitely isn't a new thing: Rollers have been a standard part of the physical therapist's toolkit for years now as a way to ease the tension in sore or injured muscles during the rehab process.
 The thinking is that, by rolling slowly and methodically over a section of muscle and fascia (connective tissue), you can relax and release that tension.
 Not only does this make you feel better in the moment, but it'll also help keep any minor muscle tension from developing into bigger, more chronic problems.

-However, some experts aren't huge fans of foam rollers for myofascial release, suggesting that they simply compress the fascia rather than really getting in there and massaging it.
-And if you're not doing it right, it's surprisingly easy to make your muscles feel a lot worse.
+However, some experts aren't a huge fan of foam rollers for myofascial release, suggesting that they simply compress the fascia rather than really getting in there and massaging it.
+And, if you're not doing it right, it's surprisingly easy to make your muscles feel a lot worse.
 That means you've gotta resist the urge to expect a miracle cure — or freestyle your rolling technique.